-At December 31, 2016 and 2015, the Company had an income tax receivable of \$321,000 and \$733,000, respectively, comprised of refundable tax credits related to research and development activities of our subsidiary Sun BioPharma Australia Pty Ltd.
+At December 31, 2017 and 2016, the Company had an income tax receivable of \$420,000 and \$321,000, respectively, comprised of refundable tax incentives related to research and development activities of our subsidiary Sun BioPharma Australia Pty Ltd.

-Deferred income taxes reflect the net tax effects of temporary differences between the carrying amounts of assets and liabilities for financial reporting purposes and the amounts used for income tax purposes, and operating losses and tax credit carryforwards.
+Deferred income taxes reflect the net tax effects of temporary differences between the carrying amounts of assets and liabilities for financial reporting purposes and the amounts used for income tax purposes as well as operating losses and tax credit carryforwards.